 In terms of the lyrics, a close translation of the French would certainly not pack a punch in the same way when sung in English; for a start, translating “demain” as “tomorrow” requires too many syllables, and secondly, repeating “tomorrow, tomorrow” as they do in the French sort of strays into Annie territory.

-But the uncertain feelings in Jean Valjean’s original line “Comment faire?” becomes a message of endurance and resignation when changed to “one day more”, making the English version more of a rousing preparing-for-battle song for all of the characters, while losing Valjean’s softer introspection that the original French had.
+But the uncertain feelings in Jean Valjean’s original line “Comment faire?” become a message of endurance and resignation when changed to “one day more”, making the English version more of a rousing preparing-for-battle song for all of the characters, while losing Valjean’s softer introspection that the original French had.

 What’s also interesting is that the 1991 revival brought the French lyrics much closer to the English; making it equally as climactic, keeping a few of their original “demains” but completely losing any quiet reflection time that Valjean might have wanted at the end.